Categories

 Psalm 1:1-3

-Perhaps he was a farmer and had noticed that the trees closest to the stream were the most luxuriant.
-They produced the best quality fruit, and more of it.
-So he carried extra water to those farthest from the stream, knowing they would need it to survive times of drought.
+Perhaps he is a farmer who sees that his trees nearest the stream thrive.
+They produce fruit of higher quality and quantity.
+So he brings extra water to the trees farthest from the stream, knowing they will need it to survive periods of drought.

-He had learned that dry spells come to all living things.
-So he drank long and often from God’s stream of living water, anticipating the times when he would be unable to quench the thirst of his parched soul.
-In this way, he built a strong faith that would keep him on the right path, and able to bear abundant fruit in all seasons.
+Thus he drinks from God’s stream of living water, deeply and frequently, preparing for the times when he would be unable to quench the thirst of his parched soul.
+This is what strengthens his faith, keeps him on the right path, and enables him to bear abundant fruit in every season.

-In the same way, we must continually drink of God’s living water.
-Not that we can or should keep our noses in the Bible all the time.
-But we can meditate on the Scriptures throughout the day and constantly strive to apply them to our daily lives.
+Similarly, we too must continually drink from the source of God’s living water.
+This doesn’t mean we should keep our noses buried in the Bible all the time.
+Rather, it means we should meditate on it throughout the day, striving to apply it to our daily lives.

 Leave a Reply